 - More focused on the business to gain exposure and increase business traffic and customers for the company.

-- Creating blogs to make money online through selling ads and product endorsements for commissions.
+- Remember that professionals may create blogs to make money online through selling ads and product endorsements for commissions.

 - Aka guest host blogs where the public supplies the content for interaction